-With 2020 just around the corner, the business forecast is far from sunny.
-The political scene is chaotic, and economic factors are spiraling out of control with the trade war between the United States and China and the fate of Brexit still up in the air.
-Add that to the shifting dynamic of the workforce thanks to millennial employees, and talk of a recession is growing.
+Shortly before the new year, the business forecast was less than sunny yet not in danger of full-fledged recession.
+The political scene was chaotic.
+Economic factors spiraled out of control with a trade war between the United States and China and the fate of Brexit still up in the air.
+Add that to the shifting dynamic of the workforce thanks to millennial employees, and talk of a recession was growing.

-Preparing for a recession requires a multifaceted approach for businesses.
+It requires a multifaceted approach.
 While various measures to save money can be implemented, one of the first places to look is the travel budget.
 If you are looking to prepare your travel department for hard times ahead or simply want to increase savings for your corporation, then here are some cost-saving measures for your business travel program.

 Clarify Your Corporate Travel Policy